brad/documentation/docs/web.md

 ------|-----------------
 <img src='../images/threejstwo.gif'> | <img src='../images/phaserjs.gif'>

-Same as component usage, except there's no need for `style`, and you can't attache an `action` other than `"type": "$default"`.
+Same as component usage, except there's no need for `style`, and you can't attach an `action` other than `"type": "$default"`.

 * `type`: `"html"`
 * `text`: A self contained HTML text (`<html>...</html>`), which means everything from `script` tag to `style` tag.